vivignutz/second-portfolio-project/README.md

 - Offer a secure, easy to use site that any adult person can access and immediately be interacting with the game, having fun with each correct move, no matter where he is

-3. Scope Plane
+2. Scope Plane
     Features

+-  The game was not designed for devices with screen sizes larger than 680 px because it is a game that can be implemented as a widget or a section within an online newspaper or magazine.

--   The site should be responsive and user-friendly on all browsers and devices.
+-  It should be responsive and user-friendly on all browsers and mobile devices.

--   Intuitive and user-friendly site that any people can gain and share experiences.
+-  Intuitive and user-friendly game that any people can play and enjoy while on a train journey, after reading an article in a newspaper or having a pause of work.

--   intuitive and user-friendly layout.
+-  Intuitive and user-friendly layout.

--   The purpose of the site should be clear immediately.
+-  The purpose of the game should be clear immediately.

+ - The user can access the game as often as he wants, from any mobile device with internet.
+- The user can easily click on any card in the game and it will automatically start.
+There is no start button to privde a faster and easier way to start the game.
+        - The user can see an instruction header and the container with 12 cards, where he has to find the respective card, with the words referring to it.